BVE-Reborn/bve-reborn-archive/docs/misc.md

 # Misc {#misc}

-Miscellaneous information that is yet to be filed into place.
+Miscellaneous information that is yet to be filed into a place.

 \subpage misc-compatfile